yetulaxman/csc-env-eff-1/slides/03_disk_areas.md

 ![](./img/disk-systems.svg){width=90%}

 # Main disk areas in Puhti/Mahti

 - Home directory (`$HOME`)
+    - Other users cannot access you home directory
-- ProjAppl directory (`/projapple/project_name`)
+- ProjAppl directory (`/projappl/project_name`)
+    - Shared with project members
+    - Possible to limit access (`chmod g-rw`) in subfolders
 - Scratch directory (`/scratch/project_name`)
+    - Shared with project members
+    - Files older than 90 days will be automatically removed
 - These directories reside on [Lustre parallel file system](https://docs.csc.fi/computing/lustre/)
-- Note that:
 - Default quotas and more info on [disk areas section](https://docs.csc.fi/computing/disk/)
-    - Files older than 90 days on `scratch` will be automatically removed
-    - Scratch root is shared with your computing project
-    - No more `DONOTREMOVE`

 # Moving data between and to/from supercomputers

 - Puhti and Mahti have their own disk systems
 - Data can be moved between the supercomputers
     - [directly with rsync](https://docs.csc.fi/data/moving/rsync/)